-Lauren is currently working on completing her undergraduate degree in Behavioral and Biological Sciences with a minor in Psychology from the University of Michigan-Dearborn.
-She has been working as a receptionist in the medical field for over three years, and has also worked as a pharmacy technician for a year and a half.
+Lauren earned her Bachelors of Science degree in Behavioral and Biological Sciences with a minor in Psychology from the University of Michigan-Dearborn.
+She has been working as a receptionist in the medical field for over six years, and has also worked as a pharmacy technician for a year and a half.
 Lauren’s long term educational goal is to become a psychiatrist.
 She has always been fascinated by the effects that medication can have on the brain and body.
 Lauren is interested in working closely with therapists to help patients overcome mental health concerns such as depression, anxiety, and personality disorders.
 Lauren is passionate about providing amazing patient care and strives to reflect that in all of her work.

 Integrative Psychology is also supported by the caring, responsive administrative team at Cruz Clinic.